GI Bill Chapters Explained

 - Chapter 1607 - REAP (Reserve Education Assistance Program).
 You must have served on active duty on or after September 11, 2001 under Title 10 US Code for a contingency operation and served at least 90 consecutive days or more.

-- VRAP Veteran Retraining and Assistance Program- You must be a veteran between the ages of 35 and 60 years old, unemployed, have an other than dishonorable discharge.
+- VRAP Veteran Retraining and Assistance Program- You must be a veteran between the ages of 35 and 60 years old, unemployed, and have an other than dishonorable discharge.
 You also should not be eligible for any other VA education benefit program, not be in receipt of VA compensation due to un-employability, and not be enrolled in a federal or state job training program.